ryecroft/Replace-Page-Items/README.md

 In my use (over about 18 months) I've never found it to make an error, but it has not been rigorously tested.

+There is a known bug where it asks you to position the replacement object more than once.

 You can get the compiled app [here](https://github.com/downloads/ryecroft/Replace-Page-Items/Replace%20Page%20Items.app.zip).

 ![Foo](https://github.com/ryecroft/Replace-Page-Items/raw/master/replace_page_items_help.jpg)